gar-r/picodb/README.md

 ## locking

 Locking uses file locks (`flock`) to ensure that only one thread can write the file belonging to a key.
 Other threads will block and wait until writing is done and the lock is released.
-Enabling locking slightly reduces performance.
+Enabling locking slightly reduces write performance.

 ```go
 func example() {